sharekey/meteor-vite/README.md

 meteor npm i -D vite@4 meteor-vite

 # Then add the Vite-Bundler package to your Meteor project.
+# If you're using the Meteor v3 beta, use `jorgenvatle:vite-bundler@2.0.0-beta.0`
 meteor add jorgenvatle:vite-bundler
 ```